 Victoria Plc Tax Strategy

-By making this strategy available for the financial year ending 30 March 2019 we are complying with our duty under Schedule 19, paragraph 16(2) of Finance Act 2016.
+By making this strategy available for the financial year ended 1 April 2023 we are complying with our duty under Schedule 19, paragraph 16(2) of Finance Act 2016.

 The strategy sets out:

 - the approach of the group to risk management and governance arrangements in relation to UK taxation,